 Digital infrastructure integrates processes, departments, and teams.
 For IT, this presents the advantage of better oversight and organizational visibility with the operation of their network.

 There are many ways this may occur.
 For example, a print environment which uses integration software illuminates printing costs, usage habits, and ways to optimize the physical layout of devices for a smoother workflow.
 This visibility also assists with print environment security, which includes not just who accesses the printer, but who prints what, and why.

 Deeper network integration means a greater reliance on the capability of the IT department to meet its demands and ensure that everyday business operations function successfully, from the cloud to IoT capability to blockchain functionality.
 This increased responsibility means more work for IT, but a department that is up to the task is imperative to move forward with a successful DX program.

 Get Your IT Department Ready For Digital Transformation

 Successfully implementing digital transformation within a company is impossible without a well-equipped IT department to support this evolution.
 While digital infrastructure introduces a host of new challenges and situations, it also enables more potent means to oversee, integrate, and secure the business environment for the future.

 Impact Networking helps companies prepare and update their IT departments to facilitate digital transformation and offers expert advice on how modernizing businesses can use IT to navigate DX strategies.
-To learn more about how you can modernize your organization, reach out to our Managed IT team and speak to one of our experts today!
+To learn more about how you can modernize your organization, reach out to our experts today!